Acute lymphoblastic leukemia (ALL)

 Tests are also done to look for changes in the DNA inside the abnormal white cells.
-Certain DNA changes may determine what kind of treatment the person receives and the outlook.
+Certain DNA changes may determine how well a person does (prognosis), and what kind of treatment is recommended.

 The first goal of treatment is to get blood counts back to normal.
 If this occurs and the bone marrow looks healthy under the microscope, the cancer is said to be in remission.

-Chemotherapy is the first treatment tried with the goal of achieving complete remission.
+Chemotherapy is the first treatment tried with the goal of achieving a remission.

 - The person may need to stay in the hospital for chemotherapy.
-Or it can be given at a clinic and the patient goes home afterward.
+Or it can be given at a clinic and the person goes home afterward.

-After remission, more treatment is needed to be cured.
-This treatment can include more chemotherapy or
+After a remission is achieved, more treatment is given to achieve a cure.
+This treatment can include more IV chemotherapy or

-. from another person may also be done.
+. or, bone marrow, transplant from another person may also be done.
 Further treatment depends on: